DatabaseKPV

 KEY PUBLICATIONS

 Yoon et al. (2008).
 Journal of Dermatological Science.
-Anti-inflammatory effects of alpha-MSH and KPV in human keratinocyte cell line; NF-kB pathway inhibition.
+Anti-inflammatory activity of alpha-MSH peptides in a human keratinocyte cell line.

 Catania et al. (2000).
 Trends in Immunology.
-Epicutaneous application of alpha-MSH and KPV in contact dermatitis models; suppressed sensitization and elicitation phases.
+Autocrine and paracrine melanocortin modulation of local inflammatory responses.
+Epicutaneous application of alpha-MSH and KPV in contact dermatitis models.

 Pawar et al. (2017).
 Journal of Pharmaceutical Sciences.
-Transdermal iontophoretic delivery of KPV across microporated human skin; 30-fold increase in flux demonstrated.
+Transdermal iontophoretic delivery of KPV peptide across microporated skin.
+PMID 28560768.

 FINDINGS & EFFECTIVENESS

-A 2025 study showed KPV inhibits ERK/p38 MAPK/NF-kB signaling and blocks caspase-1 activation in human keratinocytes exposed to fine particulate matter (PM10), reducing both inflammation and cell death caused by environmental pollutant exposure.
-In a 3D skin model, KPV treatment attenuated inflammatory cell death induced by PM10, suggesting potential for environmental skin protection.
+Sung et al. (2025, Tissue and Cell): KPV inhibits ERK/p38 MAPK/NF-kB signaling and blocks caspase-1 activation in human HaCaT keratinocytes exposed to fine particulate matter (PM10) at 50 micrograms/mL, reducing both inflammation and cell death caused by environmental pollutant exposure.
+Validated in a three-dimensional skin model, strengthening translational relevance.
+KPV restored cell viability, reduced IL-1beta secretion, and prevented PM10-induced pyroptosis.

 In experimental contact dermatitis models, epicutaneous application of alpha-MSH and KPV suppressed both the sensitization and elicitation phases of the cutaneous immune response.
 KPV retains the anti-inflammatory properties of the parent molecule in skin tissue while avoiding melanogenic effects.

-The primary bottleneck for dermatological applications is delivery: KPV is highly hydrophilic with poor skin penetration, limiting conventional topical formulations.
-Pawar et al. (2017) demonstrated that iontophoresis enhanced dermal permeation 30-fold across microporated human skin, a significant technical advance, though this has not been validated in clinical trials.
+The primary bottleneck for dermatological applications is delivery: KPV is highly hydrophilic with poor skin penetration limiting conventional topical formulations.
+Pawar et al. (2017) demonstrated that iontophoresis enhanced permeation, showing a 30-fold increase in flux across microporated human skin, a significant advance, though iontophoresis has not yet been validated in dermatological clinical trials.

 EDITORIAL ASSESSMENT